-Information Security (InfoSec) professionals realize that their infosec program is only as strong as the weakest link.
-3P (Third Party) vendors with access to sensitive data are generally regarded as the weak link, hence the focus on securing the 3P.
-However, given the scope and possible costs on securing this link, and the doubts regarding the assessment methodology, it is easy to doubt the value of the third-party vendor risk management (TPRM) program.
-InfoSec managers are often challenged by their seniors to prove the value of the TPRM program.
+Information Security (InfoSec) professionals realize that any infosec program is only as strong as the weakest link.
+3P (Third-Party) vendors with access to sensitive data are generally regarded as the weak link, so the focus is often on securing that 3P connection.
+However, given the scope and possible costs of securing this link, and the doubts regarding assessment methodology, it is easy to question the value of the TPRM program.
+InfoSec managers are often challenged by their superiors to prove the value of the TPRM program.

-As a leading vendor risk management company, at ComplyScore, we manage thousands of assessments annually and are asked to assist in showing the value of the program.
+At ComplyScore, we manage thousands of assessments every year and are asked to assist in demonstrating the value of the program.
 Here are some points that I would like to share with you.

-Let us first consider what happens if you don’t have a strong it vendor management program.
-Let us look at instances where companies suffered because of their vendors.
+First, consider what happens if you don’t have a strong program.
+Let’s look at instances where companies suffered as a result of their vendors.

-Home Depot: In 2014, a data breach compromised credit card details of nearly 56 million customers.
+Home Depot: In 2014, a data breach compromised the credit card details of almost 56 million customers.
 Hackers used stolen credentials from third-party vendors to gain access.

 Target: In 2013, almost 40 million customer credit and debit card details were compromised during a breach.
 The culprit?
 Again, a third party that had privileged access.

-These are just a few of the reported incidents I have used as an example.
-The above examples demonstrate that even though there is an increasing awareness regarding cybersecurity and even though companies are spending a tremendous amount of money on security, third party breach is still one of the weakest links.
+These are just a few of the reported incidents I have used as examples.
+The above examples demonstrate that even though there is an increasing awareness of cybersecurity, and even though companies are spending huge amounts of money on such security, third-party breaches are still one of the most significant risks.

-Now, let us look at the impact of these incidents.
+Now, let’s look at the impact of these incidents:

-Visser has taken a hit in reputation with this breach.
-The magnitude and the details are still being assessed, but sensitive contract details like pricing and manufacturing details are compromised.
+Visser – took a hit in terms of reputation with this breach.
+The magnitude and the details are still being assessed, but sensitive contract details like pricing and manufacturing details were compromised.

-Target – $18.5 million in lawsuits.
-CEO had to resign
+Target – faced $18.5 million in lawsuits, and the CEO had to resign.

-On average (from what I have read, it is $3.92 million), companies have spent over $4 Million in settlements.
-Additionally, there is the damage to the reputation, customer confidence, countless hours spent in investigations and lawsuits and even forced the resignation of the CEO.
+On average (from what I have read, it is $3.92 million), individual companies have spent roughly $4 million in settlements.
+Additionally, there is the damage to the company’s reputation and customer confidence, countless hours spent in investigations and lawsuits, and even forced resignations of CEOs.

 That is a steep price to pay.

-These incidents remind us about the potential impact if you do not have a methodical approach to TPRM.
+These incidents remind us of the potential impact if you don’t have a methodical approach to TPRM.

-Now that we have enough data to convince the leadership that TPRM is essential as part of a robust vendor management system, and needs to be done, let us talk about the cost and ROI.
+Now that we have enough data to convince your leadership that TPRM is important and needs to be done, let’s talk about the cost and ROI.
 In short, let’s talk numbers:

 Value of assessments

-I hope that I have been able to cover some talking points that you can use to address the benefit of TPRM with your leadership.
-Cyber incidents are only going to be more frequently seen in the future.
-You need to secure your organization by diligently including TPRM and supplier risk management in your organization’s vendor governance program.
-Address it now, contact us and request your demo today.
+I hope that I’ve been able to cover some talking points you can use to address the benefit of TPRM with your leadership.
+Cyber-incidents are only going to be more frequent in the future.
+You need to secure your organization by being diligent in your TPRM and your supplier risk management, and you need to address this issue now.